anonymous-code-repository/gnn-mcts/README.md

 !pip install -q git+https://github.com/pyg-team/pytorch_geometric.git
 ```

 The datasets are available in the "dataset/" folder.
 These datasets need to be converted to appropriate format using the "gnn/convert_data_steiner.py" file.
+To train the neural network, "gnn/train_steiner.py" needs to be used.